armujahid/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 A Tyk LTS release is usually aimed at customers who want predictability and stability.
 It means that throughout the lifetime of the release, there will be a commitment to update, fix and maintain the elements that are part of the release.
 Our LTS releases are scheduled for Q1 release annually.

+{{< button_left href="https://tyk.io/book-a-demo/" color="green" content="Book a demo" >}}

 ## How do we support LTS releases?

 Here’s what you need to know about how we support an LTS release at Tyk:

 An LTS release at Tyk is left on production for 3 months in [Hypercare](#what-is-hypercare) - a period immediately after a release where an elevated period of support is available, patches are run based on need and criticality, and single fix patching is done whenever needed.
 During this period, the release is carefully monitored and anything that needs fixing is fixed then and there to ensure stability.

-During this period, measures are taken to stabilize the release, and breaking changes are released.
+During the Hypercare period, measures are taken to stabilize the release, and breaking changes are released.
 All this is done while also aiming for backward compatibility.

-After this period, this release is labelled as a recommended release and is opened to customers.
+After the Hypercare 3 month period, this release is labelled as a recommended release to customers.
 This is followed by full support for 12 months.
 This means that the release will be on full support for 15 months.

 {{< note success >}}
 **Note**